SAP-samples/teched2024-XP280/exercises/ex4/README.md

 With that ... happy Terraforming! 🚀

-## Cleanup
+### Cleanup

 Terraform also makes it easy for you to clean up the setup.
 If you want to remove this setup from your trial execute the following command:

 ```bash
 terraform destroy
 ```
 This will trigger another round of planning.
-Check the result if the resources that are planned for destroy match you expectations:
+Check the result if the resources that are planned for destroy match your expectations:

 ![Output of Terraform destroy planning](./images/output-terraform-destroy-planning.png)

 If they do confirm the destroy operation and enjoy the show.
-At the output shows that all resources have been destroyed:
+After the command has successfully finished, the output shows that all resources have been destroyed:

 ![Output of Terraform destroy execution](./images/output-terraform-destroy.png)

-After the command has successfully finished, all resources you created via Terraform are deleted from your trial account on SAP BTP.
+All resources you created via Terraform are now deleted from your trial account on SAP BTP.